rmit-wgbowley/APU/README.md

 #### Proposed Integration

 The proposed integration is to package the LLC converter above the APU battery, with the converter ultimately sitting next to the APU-BI and APU-EBC boards, with a separation plane between the battery.
-That plane splits the APU into two sections: the `electronics box` with EMI shielding and the `battery box` with appropriate containment systems.

 ---